Kendall Hinton: Professional career

 Hinton signed with the Denver Broncos as an undrafted free agent on April 26, 2020.
-He was waived on September 5, 2020, but re-signed with their practice squad on November 4, 2020.
-In late November 2020, all four Broncos quarterbacks were ruled ineligible to play in a Week 12 game against the New Orleans Saints due to COVID-19 pandemic protocols, so Hinton was elevated to the active roster as an emergency quarterback option for the team, as his time as a quarterback at Wake Forest made him the only player on the Broncos’ roster who had experience at the position.
+He was waived on September 5, but re-signed with their practice squad on November 4.
+In Week 12, all four Broncos quarterbacks were ruled ineligible to play against the New Orleans Saints due to COVID-19 pandemic protocols, so Hinton was elevated to the active roster as an emergency quarterback option for the team, as his time as a quarterback at Wake Forest made him the only player on the Broncos’ roster who had experience at the position.

 He subsequently completed only a single 13-yard pass to tight end Noah Fant out of nine attempts, while also recording two interceptions as the Broncos lost 31–3.
-He became the first non-quarterback to play significant snaps at the position in an NFL game since running back Tom Matte with the Baltimore Colts in 1965.
 Hinton reverted to the practice squad following the game, and signed a reserve/futures contract with the team on January 4, 2021.

 On August 31, 2021, Hinton was waived by the Broncos and re-signed to the practice squad the next day.
-He was promoted to the active roster on September 14, 2021.
+He was promoted to the active roster on September 14.
 Against the Pittsburgh Steelers, Hinton caught his first career touchdown pass in the 27–19 loss.

 On August 30, 2022, Hinton was waived by the Broncos and signed to the practice squad the next day.
 He was promoted to the active roster on September 17 for the Broncos' Week 2 game against the Houston Texans, in which he caught one pass for 20 yards en route to a 16–9 win.
 On September 19, he reverted back to the practice squad.
 On September 24, he was once again elevated to the active roster for the Broncos' Week 3 game against the San Francisco 49ers, in which he recorded one reception for 27 yards in an 11–10 win.
 He was signed to the active roster on October 10.

+On July 28, 2023, Hinton was activated from the physically unable to perform list.
+He was waived by the Broncos August 23.